Deploy

 Download and open a route

 Download and open a shared route using the routeItemID parameter.
-If the mobile worker already has the route downloaded on their device, no download occurs, and the specified route is opened in Navigator.
+If the mobile worker has the route downloaded on their device, no download occurs, and the specified route is opened in Navigator.

 The following is an example: